Ray and Faye Copeland: In other media

-The Copelands' story has been fictionalized in a comic book Family Bones, written by Ray's great-nephew Shawn Granger.
+The Copelands' story has been fictionalized in the graphic novel Family Bones, written by Ray's great-nephew Shawn Granger.
 The play Temporary Help by David Wiltse, which appeared off-Broadway in 2004, was based on this story.

 The case was documented in multiple television series, such as Forensic Files, Wicked Attraction, Becoming Evil: Sisterhood of Murder and The New Detectives.

-The 2022 film X is loosely based on the killings committed by the Copelands.
+It is speculated that the 2022 film X is loosely based on the killings committed by the Copelands.